fenago/katacoda-scenarios/apache-kafka/apache-kafka-streams/steps/4/text.md

-Now, in the src/main/java/kioto/plaindirectory, create a file called `PlainStreamsProcessor.java` with the content shown as follows:
+Now, in the src/main/java/kioto/plaindirectory, open a file in **vscode** explorer called `PlainStreamsProcessor.java` with the content shown as follows:

 ```
 import ...